edgedb/edgedb/docs/stdlib/tuple.rst

     "(" <expr> [, ... ] ")"

-Named tuples are created using the following syntax:
+Declare a *named tuple*:

 .. eql:synopsis::

     "(" <identifier> := <expr> [, ... ] ")"

-Note that *all* elements in a named tuple must have a name.
+*All* elements in a named tuple must have a name.

 A tuple constructor automatically creates a corresponding :ref:`tuple type <ref_eql_types_tuple>`.